The Lovely Bones (film): Filming

 In casting, Ryan Gosling was originally chosen for the role later given to Mark Wahlberg.
 He was fired by Jackson the day filming was scheduled to start.
 Gosling had gained weight and grown a beard for the role but said, "The age of the character versus my real age [of twenty-six] was always a concern of mine.
 Peter [Jackson] and I tried to make it work and ultimately it just didn't.
-I think the film is much better off with Mark Wahlberg in that role."
-Gosling said that he had made these physical changes without having discussed them with Jackson.
+I think the film is much better off with Mark Wahlberg in that role".
+Gosling said that he had made these physical changes without having discussed them with Jackson and ultimately Jackson thought it was wrong for the character.
+Speaking about replacing Gosling with Wahlberg, Jackson stated in 2026: "(Ryan Gosling) just got to realize that what (he was) imagining isn’t really quite happening, which means that we got it wrong and so we take full responsibility...
+It’s just a complicated sort of amalgam of communication of how somebody gels into a group of people, into a story, into a character".

 Production began in October 2007 in the U.S. state of Pennsylvania and in New Zealand.
 Shooting in parts of Delaware, Chester and Montgomery counties, including Hatfield, Ridley Township, Phoenixville, Royersford, Malvern and East Fallowfield, lasted a few weeks.
-Most of the studio shooting was done in New Zealand.
+Most of the studio shooting was done at Stone Street Studios in New Zealand.

 In December 2008, Brian Eno signed on to compose the film's score.
 Fran Walsh, a big fan of his work, had suggested him to Jackson.
 Jackson had called Eno to request use of two of his early tracks to evoke atmosphere for the 1970s scenes in the film.
 When Eno asked if he could compose the whole score, Jackson was surprised, since he had heard Eno did not like working on films.
 For the film's ending, Eno uncovered a demo he had done in 1973 and reunited with the vocalist to create a proper version for the film, commenting: "That song from 1973 was finally finished in 2008!"

-In November 2009, Jackson said that he re-shot new footage of Harvey's death scene after test audiences said it was not violent enough "to give people the satisfaction they needed".
+In November 2009, Jackson said that he re-shot new footage of Harvey's death scene after test audiences said that it was not violent enough "to give people the satisfaction they needed".
 Jackson wanted to stay within constraints that would enable the movie receive a PG-13 rating, so that it could attract the widest possible audience, despite the violent nature of some scenes.